Joxter/calendar-reminder/README.md

 2. When an event falls within the warning window (default 10 min before start), a reminder window appears on top of all other windows and steals focus.
 3. The same event is never shown twice in the same session (dedup by title + start time).
 4. Events that started up to a few minutes ago are still shown if a poll cycle missed them.
+5. Recurring events (RRULE) are fully expanded — daily, weekly, monthly, and yearly patterns are supported.
+6. A menu bar icon shows the next event title and an animated live countdown; clicking it opens a menu with a link to Google Calendar and a Quit option.

 ---